localstack-samples/samples-chaos-engineering/FIS-experiments/README.md

 > [!WARNING]
 > This sample uses the FIS action `localstack:generic:api-error` which is deprecated and marked for removal.
-> Please migrate to the Chaos Plugin which supports this capability and more.
+> Please migrate to the Chaos API which supports this capability and more.

 ![fis-experiment-1](images/fis-experiment-1.png)